padogrid/bundle-none-tutorial-padogrid/02-create-rwe.md

 ## 2.3.
 Switch RWE

 To use the RWE you just created, we need to switch into that RWE.
 By switching, we are changing the current context.
 We can change the context of RWE, workspace, cluster, group, and pod.
 Once in the switched context, then you are in that context until you switch into another context.
 You can check yor current context by executing `pwd_*` commands.

+✏️  Note that all PadoGrid commands are bounded to your shell.
+They do not propagate to other shells.
+This allows you to open multiple terminals and run PadoGrid commands independent of each other.

 ```bash
 # Check current context (this outputs myrwe)